jazzband/django-analytical/docs/services/gauges.rst

 Setting the site id
 --------------------------

-Gaug.es gives you a unique site ide, and the :ttag:`gauges` tag will include it in the rendered Javascript code.
+Gaug.es gives you a unique site id, and the :ttag:`gauges` tag will include it in the rendered Javascript code.
 You can find your site id by clicking the *Tracking Code* link when logged into the on the gaug.es website.
 A page will display containing